bcolborn/joy-division-annotated/lyrics/_substance/10_love-will-tear-us-apart.md

 ---

 - When the routine bites hard
-and ambitions are low
+- And ambitions are low
-- And the resentment rides high but emotions won't grow
+- And the resentment rides high
+- But emotions won't grow
-- And we're changing our ways, taking different roads
+- And we're changing our ways,
+- Taking different roads
-- Then love, love will tear us apart again (4)
+- Then love, love will tear us apart
+- Again (4)

 - Why is the bedroom so cold
 - Turned away on your side?
 - Is my timing that flawed,
-our respect run so dry?
+- Our respect run so dry?
 - Yet there's still this appeal
 - That we've kept through
-our lives
+- Our lives
 - Love, love will tear us apart again (4)

 - Do you cry out in your sleep